-Jungle Cruise is one of several classic attractions that remains at Magic Kingdom in Walt Disney World.
+Jungle Cruise is one of several classic attractions that remains a fan favorite at Magic Kingdom in Walt Disney World.

 - Location: Magic Kingdom, Adventureland

 - Description: Jungle Cruise is a river raft ride where animatronic animals and corny jokes abound.
 Every Jungle Cruise Skipper has their own “routine” with jokes, so every ride is a little bit different.
 Little ones who are easily scared should maybe be told ahead of time that the animals are all pretend.

 - Recommended: Yes

 - Tip(s): Ride at night for a unique experience and shorter lines.

 - Genie+, Individual Lightning Lane Selection, or Virtual Queue: Jungle Cruise is available with Genie+

 - Scheduled Refurbishments